marcoaaz/cube_converter/README.md

   This is required for adopting what was written in the "main.spec" description and is provided to pyinstaller during compilation.

-I acknowledge that most users will not have a VS200 slide scanner and our data acquisition routines.
-Currently, these are available in two laboratories in Queensland, see ([CARF](https://www.qut.edu.au/research/why-qut/infrastructure/central-analytical-research-facility), [Centre for Microscopy and Microanalysis](https://cmm.centre.uq.edu.au/olympus-vs-200-optical-microscope)).
-Please, let me know if you know of additional locations with geoscience focus or if you would like to try the technology to a different field.
-Under a scientific collaboration project, I could visit your laboratory and make your scanner compatible with Cube converter software.

 ---